Officers are re-appealing for information or witnesses to come forward in an effort to trace a missing 44-year-old man from Kesgrave

 Enquiries are on-going to establish his last known movements.
 Whilst it remains a missing person enquiry, the Major Investigation Team is now supervising the investigation and are working to establish the circumstances around Paul’s disappearance.

-Paul was wearing white trainers, grey jogging bottoms and a distinctive Dolce & Gabbana grey hooded top with pink flowers when he was last seen.
+It has now been confirmed that Paul was wearing white trainers, grey jogging bottoms and a distinctive grey hooded top with pink flowers when he was last seen.
 Paul is described as white, 6ft tall, of stocky build and with mousy hair.
+A new photograph of Paul Moore is attached

 Police and family members remain concerned for Paul’s welfare.
 Officers are also appealing for any members of the public who may have been in and around the car park areas of the Shore Lane or Orwell Country Park on Tuesday 6 February to get in touch.

-A man in his thirties from the Ipswich area who was arrested on Sunday 25 February, in connection with the inquiry has now been released under investigation whilst police enquires continue.
+A man in his thirties from the Ipswich area who was arrested yesterday, 25 February, in connection with the inquiry has now been released under investigation whilst police enquires continue.

-Anyone with information regarding Paul’s whereabouts or who has information regarding the watch is asked to contact Suffolk Police on 101.
-Alternatively contact the charity Crimestoppers anonymously on 0800 555 111 or through their online form at www.crimestoppers-uk.org.
+Anyone with information regarding Paul’s whereabouts or thinks they have seen a man matching the description given is asked to contact Suffolk Police on 101.
+Alternatively contact Crimestoppers anonymously on 0800 555 111 or through their online form at www.crimestoppers-uk.org.

 Help us keep our communities safe.